simonwu53/NetCalib-Lidar-Camera-Auto-calibration/README.md

+# A new updated version is published in a separate [repo](https://github.com/simonwu53/NetCalib2-Sensors-Auto-Calibration)

 # NetCalib: A Novel Approach for LiDAR-Camera Auto-calibration Based on Deep Learning

 This work is accepted for publication in ICPR 2020.